adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 > Fail to invest in yourself, and your investments tend to fail.

-When founders can not make the time to invest in themselves, it is not too surprising when they *"don't have time"* to focus on strategy, roadmaps, their employees, or their customers.
+When founders can not make the time to invest in themselves, it is not too surprising when they *"don't have time"* to adequately focus on their startup's strategy, roadmaps, employees, or customers.

 Most founders simply end up "putting out fires", convinced that their *"busyness"* is a sign of their proficiency as a leader, blindly ignorant of the real causes for their floundering startup.

 One part of our culture I was very proud of at [Teknically](/project/teknically-webplio???!!) was our unyielding desire to keep reading and learning.
 We each read through almost 1 book per month on topics from [startup financing](/blog/7-personal-lessons-from-founding-a-startup/) to C.S.
 Lewis to UX design theory.

 Regular reading gave us new ideas and perspectives to bounce off each other.
-With something other than our startup to think about, nightly and lunch reading also helped us stay sane as founders!
+With something other than our startup to think about and discuss, nightly and lunch reading also helped us stay sane as founders!

 Consider the Following
 ---